Important Risk Information for GONAL-F® Multi-Dose (follitropin alfa for injection)

 Indications and Usage:

-- Induction of ovulation (OI) and pregnancy in anovulatory women in whom the cause of infertility is functional anxd not due to primary ovarian failure
+- Induction of ovulation (OI) and pregnancy in oligo-anovulatory infertile women for whom the cause of infertility is functional and not due to primary ovarian failure

-- Development of multiple follicles in ovulatory women as part of an Assisted Reproductive Technology (ART) cycle.
+- Development of multiple follicles in ovulatory infertile women as part of an Assisted Reproductive Technology (ART) cycle

-- Induction of spermatogenesis in men with primary and secondary hypogonadotropic hypogonadism in whom the cause of infertility is not due to primary testicular failure.
+- Induction of spermatogenesis in infertile men with primary and secondary hypogonadotropic hypogonadism for whom the cause of infertility is not due to primary testicular failure